Meadow Making

 Lawn Area Preparation

 To prepare the lawn area, I chose to smother the European grass with cardboard, topped with 6” of wood chips.
-Initially, I decided to start with a 20’ x 20’ test area to see if the cardboard and chip layering would smother out the tall fescue grass.
+Initially, I started with a 20’ x 20’ test area to confirm the cardboard and chip layering method would smother the tall fescue grass.
 In early spring, I cut the tall fescue grass down to the soil level, then laid down the cardboard, overlapping the cardboard edges by 6” to ensure full coverage.
 Then I topped the cardboard with the wood chips.

 As the cardboard decomposed, some grass shoots would grow through the chips, but these were easy to pull.
 My lawn site was fairly wet, so by the fall, the area was ready to begin planting.
 In the dryer areas, the cardboard and chips decomposed more slowly, so planting was delayed until the following spring.